marc3linho/OrangeClock/README.md

 Bug: Screen remains white when no WIFI connection is established (will be fixed in the near future)

+Bug: Screen remains white when no WIFI connection is established (will be fixed in the near future)

+Bug: The display does not update after a while (will be fixed in the near future)

 Strange effect: The display flickers every 12 hours (The reason is a full refresh).

 Strange effect: After switching on, it takes about 5 minutes until the display shows something.
 The reason for this is the initialization of the eInk display and artifacts in other starting procedures. (will be fixed in the near future)